Sardinia Gay Travel

 The ferry runs quite frequently, so there is a lot of timing flexibility.
 You can also bring your car onto the ferry so that you can drive to the more remote beaches.

-Gay guys tend to congregate on a portion of this beach.
+Gay guys tend to congregate on a section of this beach.
 They also tend to travel some of the dirt pathways leading to smaller coves to the north.
 Cala Serena may have some gay activity, but I would not say there are too many gay guys hanging out here.

-If you are up for a 30 to 45-minute hike while at Cala Serena, it is possible to reach Cala Pigna by foot.
+If you are up for a 30 to 45-minute hike while at Cala Serena, it is possible to reach Cala Pigna on foot.
 Note that there are no actual paths that connect these two areas; Cala Pigna is normally reached by boat.

 Sardinia Gay Bars

-Cagliari has a gay bar called Fico d’India.
-Drag shows at Fico d’India are popular on the weekend.
-They also have some drag shows during the week in the summer.
+Cagliari has a gay bar called Fico d’India that hosts popular drag shows on the weekend.
+They also host drag shows during the week in the summer.

 Darkness Club is only open on Friday and Saturday nights late into the morning and on Sunday until 1:30 AM.
 Let me know what it’s like if you get there!